someengineering/fixinventory/docs/source/setup.rst

 Run ckcore
 ----------
-Now you can start and connect :ref:`ckcore` to the previous setup of :ref:`arangodb`.
+Now you can start and connect :ref:`setup-ckcore` to the previous setup of :ref:`arangodb`.
 Please match your parameter values with the ones used while preparing :ref:`arangodb`.

 We add the ``--log-level debug`` on first start to get used to what is happening exactly.